basile-laderchi/BasWheel/README.md

 The OpenSCAD Parts Library (http://www.thingiverse.com/thing:6021) is needed. (not included) The Lego axle size 2 from (http://www.thingiverse.com/thing:66884) is needed. (not included)

+v 1.14, 23 July 2013 : Added magnet_diameter (used if you need holes for neodymium magnets on the servo_hub) and magnet_offset parameters
 v 1.13, 18 July 2013 : Added hub_type "no" used for push-fit axles
 v 1.12, 18 July 2013 : Added spoke_type "spring", spring_segments variable, changed "double_left" to "spiral_left_double", "double_right" to "spiral_right_double", "left" to "spiral_left" and "right" to "spiral_right"
 v 1.11, 19 June 2013 : Added small spacing between double spokes